gvwilson/sensibleadventures/iffy/iffy.md

 "What's goin' on?"
 Iffy asked.

 The ecologist put his hand on Aunt Naggie's arm.
-"You have to go, Nagatha.
+"You should go, Nagatha.
 Now."

 Aunt Naggie took the ecologist's hand in hers.
 "It ain't me they'll be lookin' for.
+An' if it's you,
-You gotta be somewhere else than here."
+you gotta be somewhere else than here, so I ain't goin' anywhere 'less you are."

 "Stubborn woman," the ecologist said, but he smiled as he said it.